Julian Kostov

+Julian Kostov (born 25 August 1989) is a Bulgarian actor and filmmaker.
+In 2025, he starred as Marek in the West End production of Till the Stars Come Down at the Theatre Royal Haymarket, a transfer from the Royal National Theatre.
+He has been described as the first Bulgarian actor to perform in a West End production.

+In 2026, he was nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series as part of the cast of the HBO series The White Lotus.

-Julian Kostov (Note: Юлиан Костов, /bg/.) (born 25 August 1989) is a Bulgarian actor, filmmaker and talent manager.
-He is best known for his recurring role in the Netflix series Shadow and Bone (2021), as well as for portraying Vladimir Makarov in Call of Duty: Modern Warfare III (2023).
+He gained international recognition for his roles in Shadow and Bone (2021) and as the antagonist Vladimir Makarov in Call of Duty: Modern Warfare III (2023).

-Kostov's other television credits include recurring roles in A Discovery of Witches (2018) and the Berlin Station (2018–2019).
-He has also starred in the films Another Mother's Son (2017), The Toxic Avenger (2023) and The Last Front (2024).
+His film career includes starring roles in the action-comedy Fight or Flight (2025) alongside Josh Hartnett, the anti-superhero comedy The Toxic Avenger (2023), and the war dramas The Last Front (2024) and Another Mother's Son (2017).
+He is slated to appear in the upcoming Netflix feature The Boy in the Iron Box, produced by Guillermo del Toro.

+Beyond his acting career, Kostov is the founder of JupiterLights Media and co-founder of Five Oceans alongside Academy Award-nominee Maria Bakalova, with multiple award-winning projects as a producer and director, including Triumph, Bulgaria's official submission for the 97th Academy Awards.

+Kostov has spoken about the need for greater representation of Slavic and Balkan actors and the normalization of foreign accents on screen.

 Early life and education

 Julian Kostov was born on 25 August 1989 in Varna, Bulgaria.
 At the age of 12, Kostov became a pentathlon champion for his age group.
 He was a 10-time National Swimming Champion from 2005 to 2009.
 In 2008, he earned the Master of Sport title in Swimming.
 Kostov holds over 60 medals as a professional swimmer, including a bronze medal at the 2007 Balkan Games.
 He attended the Spanish-language Frederic Joliot-Curie School in Varna, before entering post-secondary studies at Tilburg University, where he majored in international business.

 After two years in the Netherlands, Kostov decided to move to the United Kingdom and pursue a career in acting, inspired by Heath Ledger's performance in The Dark Knight.
 He transferred to Cardiff Metropolitan University to finish his studies, graduating with a bachelor's degree in Business Studies in 2011.
 He was admitted to the National Youth Theatre that same year.
 Kostov began auditioning for agents, eventually signing with one.
 He later switched to a different agent and landed a Gillette commercial.
 During that period, he also took classes at Anthony Meindl's Actor Workshop in London.